UCLALibrary/ideptoolkit/minidv.md

 **Connect cables and power:**
   1. Plug supplied power cord into the AC IN connector in the rear of the Sony HVR-M25AU DV deck.
 Plug the other end into your power source.
   2. Plug the FireWire 800/400 9-Pin/6-Pin Cable into the i.LINK jack in the rear of the DV deck.
 The 6-Pin connection will connect to the DV deck.
-  3. Connect the FireWire 9-Pin connection to the Apple FireWire Thunderbolt adapter.
+  3. Connect the FireWire 9-pin connection to the Apple FireWire Thunderbolt adapter.
-  4. Plug the Thunderbolt adapter into your MacBook Pro.
+  4. Plug the thunderbolt adapter into your MacBook Pro.
   5. Turn the DV unit on before turning on your computer.
 		* Flip the power switch in the back of the unit to “ON”.
 		* Press the power button in the front of deck.

 **Prepare your MiniDV for transfer:**
   1. Ensure your MiniDV is set to “Safe Mode” so it cannot be accidentally recorded over.